 Easter Eggs

 I like shiny things.
-You can make these shiny by putting oil on a paper towel and rubbing the eggs with it.
-Now take a picture and impress all of your friends on Instagram (I’d love to see your creation too: @natashaskitchen).
+You can make these naturally dyed Easter Eggs shiny by putting oil on a paper towel and rubbing the eggs with it.
+Now take a picture and impress all your friends (and make sure to tag me @natashaskitchen so I can see it 😍)

-Oh and one more thing, these make for egg-cellent egg wars (you know, knocking the eggs against each other) I think the trick is to wrap your fingers close to the end you are going to knock.
-I know it’s early, but Happy Easter Everyone!
+With this easy tutorial on how to dye Easter Eggs with onion peels, I hope this can become a beloved tradition in your family as well.
+Oh and one more thing, these make for eggcellent egg wars (you know, knocking the eggs against each other).
+I think the trick is to wrap your fingers close to the end you are going to knock.
+Happy and blessed Easter, everyone!

 Total Time: 40 minutes